common-workflow-language/user_guide/_episodes/13-expressions.md

 `empty.yml` contains a description of an empty JSON object.
-JSON objects descriptions are contained inside curly brackets `{}`, so an empty object is represented simply by a set of empyty brackets.
+JSON objects descriptions are contained inside curly brackets `{}`, so an empty object is represented simply by a set of empty brackets.

 We can then run `expression.cwl`: